fizcris/CarND-Advanced-Lane-Lines/README.md

 The magic takes place inside the `warp_image(img, hwidth = 250 ,offset = 0, height = -0,
                                     overplotLinesDst=False, overplotLinesSrc= False )` function.

 Within the previous function the method `cv2.getPerspectiveTransform(src, dst)` gets called with the source and destination points from where the transform matrix M is obtained.
-This matrix is then feeded into the `cv2.warpPerspective()` function that `warps` the image.
+This matrix is then feed into the `cv2.warpPerspective()` function that `warps` the image.

 The source and destination points selected are presented below (Source points plotted in red and destination points plotted in blue):